jingzhian/mkdocs-md-notes/docs/reproductive.md

 Transdermal patch &&less effect in obese patients\
 Depot-Medroxyprogesterone Acetate & Long term contraception, IM injection every 3 months & Weight gain is common, not recommended in patients with postpartum weight loss problem; Decrease in bone mass and shold not be used for more than 2 years; most common side effect is menstrual changes with amenorrhea in about 1 year;\
 Progestin-releasing subdermal implant & A long-acting reversible contraceptive that reduces menstrual bleeding in 50% of patients and causes amenorrhea in 20% of patients. & Ideal for adolescents, particularly those who have difficulty with pelvic examinations\
-Levonorgestrel containing IUD & Long-acting, reversible, lower risk of PID by thickening cervical mucus, good for 3 - 5 years & Amenorrhea - common and can be used to improve anemia and abnormal uterine bleeding; A small percentage of woman experience systemic SE inc mood changes, breast tenderness, headache\
+Levonorgestrel containing IUD 子宮环 & Long-acting, reversible, lower risk of PID by thickening cervical mucus, good for 3 - 5 years & Amenorrhea - common and can be used to improve anemia and abnormal uterine bleeding; A small percentage of woman experience systemic SE inc mood changes, breast tenderness, headache\
 Copper IUD & Highly effective!
 In emergency, use 0 - 120 hr, good for 10 years & Increase bleeding! - Not recommended in patients with heavy menses or anemia; also contra in acute pelvic infection, severe uterine cavity distortion, wilson disease, complicated organ transplant failure\

 ### Others